burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. The difference between the two pointers at the level of the C and C++ languages is measured in terms of elements, not in terms of bytes.

 3. In nested statements, an `else` always belongs to the nearest preceding `if`.
-The potential confusion here is known as the *dangling else problem*.
+The potential confusion in the context of programming languages is known as the *dangling else problem*.

 4. Every heap memory allocation `new` must be paired with a single `delete`.
 Every `new[]` must be paired with a single `delete[]`.
 Any other sequence of events leads to either undefined behavior or memory leaks.